- Software: Illustrator CS3 or later

 We normally work to an unwritten formula when we do isometric work.
 We keep things as simple and accurate as possible by using a grid and working with colour guides to keep the icons in the same shade and tint.

 Over the following steps, we’ll walk through how to create isometric icons that you can build up into a 3D custom map or cityscape image.
 Once you get the hang of drawing the simplest shapes in this isometric style, you can draw just about anything.
+See our guide to map illustration for more tips.

 The first thing to do is find a good reference image of the element that you are trying to draw.
 Next, open Illustrator and make a grid: we use a blend of lines at 30° and -30° and then go to View>Make Guides.
 This helps to keep everything at the correct angles for your final scene.